Zach-Clay/MAZED/REAMDE.md

    1. Please take this seriously and responsibly, you are the last line of defense between our beloved working repo and one PR that could destroy it all.

 # Creating a new branch
+1. Before creating a new branch at the start of a new sprint, be sure to first pull from main so that all of our local branches and repos are up to date and matching.
+2. After that, create your new branch

+### Happy Coding!!!